De Sitter Momentum Space

-\end{widetext} The exchanged momentum is fixed by $d$-momentum conservation, but, the nonconservation of the dS frequency implies a spectral integral.
+\end{widetext} The exchanged momentum $\k_I$ is fixed by $d$-momentum conservation, but, the nonconservation of the dS frequency implies a spectral integral.
 This provides a first-principle symmetry-based derivation of the spectral decomposition of correlators~\cite{Melville:2024ove, Werth:2024mjg}.
 Specifying to external conformally coupled fields $\mu_j = i/2$ for $j=1, \ldots, 4$, the frequency-space integral can be finished by closing the contour at infinity and picking up residues: \begin{widetext}

-\end{widetext} where $u, v\equiv s/k_{12, 34}$ (here $u<v$), $k_{ij}\equiv |\k_i| + |\k_j|$, and $\,_2F_1$ and $P_{i\mu-1/2}^{-\frac{d-3}{2}}$ are, respectively, hypergeometric and associated Legendre functions.
+\end{widetext} where $u, v\equiv k_I/k_{12, 34}$ (here $u<v$), $k_{ij}\equiv |\k_i| + |\k_j|$, and $\,_2F_1$ and $P_{i\mu-1/2}^{-\frac{d-3}{2}}$ are, respectively, hypergeometric and associated Legendre functions.

-4pt {\bf Spectral density and inversion formula.} At the nonperturbative level, the Wightman two-point function of any scalar operator $\O$ can be expressed in the K\"all\'en-Lehmann spectral representation~\cite{Bros:1990cu,Bros:1995js,DiPietro:2021sjt,Hogervorst:2021uvp,Loparco:2023rug} by inserting the resolution of the identity in the momentum space basis $\ket{\mu,\k}$:
+4pt {\bf Spectral density and loop momentum integrals.} At the nonperturbative level, the Wightman two-point function of any scalar operator $\O$ can be expressed in the K\"all\'en-Lehmann spectral representation~\cite{Bros:1990cu,Bros:1995js,DiPietro:2021sjt,Hogervorst:2021uvp,Loparco:2023rug} by inserting the resolution of the identity in the momentum space basis $\ket{\mu,\k}$:

 where the spectral density, which reads $\rho^{\P}_\O(\mu) = \N_{\mu} |c_\O(\mu)|^2$ for the principal series, is positive, as implied by unitarity.
-This is equivalent to the Hermitian analyticity property of the harmonic function, $[\Phi^{(\mu)}_{\k}(z, \x)]^* = \Phi^{(\mu)}_{-\k}(z, \x)$.
-The decomposition~\eqref{eq: KLspectrum} does not run over the exceptional series as they do not arise in local and causal scalar theories in the Bunch-Davies vacuum~\cite{Loparco:2023akg}.
+For local and causal scalar theories in the Bunch-Davies vacuum, the exceptional series does not arise in the decomposition~\eqref{eq: KLspectrum}~\cite{Loparco:2023akg}.
 The complementary series contribution can be systematically obtained from the non-analyticities of $\rho^\P_\O(\mu)$, which is a meromorphic function in all known examples, see, e.g.~\cite{Loparco:2023rug}.
-Using the generalized delta function defined in~\eqref{eq:generalized-delta}, one can thus restrict the decomposition~\eqref{eq: KLspectrum} to KLF space, i.e.~real $\mu$, by writing $\rho_\O(\mu)=\rho^\P_\O(\mu) + 2 i \pi \sum_n {\textrm{Res} (\rho_{\O}^{\P}},\mu_n) \hat{\delta}_{\mu_n}(\mu)$, where $\mu_n$ are the poles of $\rho^\P_\O(\mu)$ in $(-id/2,id/2)$.
-The spectral density $\rho_\O(\mu)$ relates the nonperturbative two-point function to the free propagators~\eqref{eq: propagator matrix} through
+Using the generalized delta function defined in~\eqref{eq:generalized-delta}, one can thus restrict the decomposition~\eqref{eq: KLspectrum} to KLF space, i.e.~real $\mu$, by writing $\rho_\O(\mu)=\rho^\P_\O(\mu) + 4 i \pi \sum_n {\textrm{Res} (\rho_{\O}^{\P}},\mu_n) \hat{\delta}_{\mu_n}(\mu)$, where $\mu_n$ are the poles of $\rho^\P_\O(\mu)$ in $(-i(d/2-\Delta),i(d/2-\Delta))$ with $\Delta$ being the leading behavior of the two-point function at large separation~\cite{Loparco:2023akg,unpublishedkey}.
+The spectral density $\rho_\O(\mu)$ relates the nonperturbative two-point function to free propagators~\eqref{eq: propagator matrix} through